Luminosity-azur/starter-hugo-academic/content/authors/admin/_index.md

 #    url: https://www.brunel.ac.uk/

 # Short bio (displayed in user profile at end of posts)
+bio: Accelerate the the world's transition to the Internet of Everything.
-bio: My research interests include millimeter wave channel modeling, WSN nodes positioning and swarm intelligence algorithm.
+# My research interests include millimeter wave channel modeling, WSN nodes positioning and swarm intelligence algorithm.

 # Interests to show in About widget
 interests: